Ed Parker Rotary Park car park upgrade

 Ed Parker Park Kingscliff (16).JPG

-At Ed Parker Rotary Park, Council proposes to asphalt the internal road and the existing car parking spaces, complete with line marking.
-Currently, only half of the parking area is asphalted, with the remainder consisting of road base, which often develops significant potholes, particularly after wet weather.
+At Ed Parker Rotary Park, we asphalted the internal road and existing car parking spaces, complete with line marking.
+Previously, only half the parking area was sealed, while the rest was road base that often developed potholes after wet weather.

-The proposed plan involves removing the central turning loop and creating a cul-de-sac at the northern end of the park and asphalting car parking spaces on the eastern side.
-Sections of the loop road will be converted back to parkland, and new pathways and accessible parking spaces will enhance the recreational and aesthetic qualities of the park while improving traffic flow and accessibility.
+As part of the upgrade, we removed the central turning loop and created a cul-de-sac at the northern end of the park.
+We asphalted the car parking spaces on the eastern side and converted sections of the loop road back to parkland.
+We also added new pathways and accessible parking spaces to improve traffic flow, accessibility, and the overall look and feel of the park.

 Project Schedule